 Career Outlook

 Pharmacists are medication specialists who provide innovative ways to keep people health.
 Most pharmacists work in retail pharmacy settings, hospitals, home health care facilities or in research laboratories.
-According to the U.S. Bureau of Labor Statistics, employment of pharmacists is projected to grow 2 percent from 2021 to 2031.
-The median annual salary for a pharmacist in 2021 was over $128,000.
+According to the U.S. Bureau of Labor Statistics, employment of pharmacists is projected to grow 5 percent from 2023 to 2033.
+The median annual salary for a pharmacist in 2024 was $137,480.

 Internships